Bacon Tomato Pasta Casserole

 Thanks Lorie!!
 I hope they enjoy it!

-This is great comfort food that would be so perfect for an easy weeknight dinner!
+This is great comfort food and was so perfect for an easy weeknight dinner!

 This recipe is a keeper!
 Soul warming, delicious and filling.
 You are so lucky to have your Grandma’s recipe.